vladislavkn/cf4ai/README.md

 # cf4ai (Copy Folder for AI)

-cf4ai is a Bash util that helps you copy all files from a directory for use in AI tools, such as ChatGPT with just a one simple line.
-It also adds a file name to the file content so AI can understand it better.
+cf4ai is a Bash utility that helps copy all files in a directory for use in tools like ChatGPT with just one simple line.
+It also appends the name of the file to its contents so that AI can better understand it.

 **Example 1**: If you have a project folder and want to ask ChatGPT about your code, you can use cf4ai to gather all `.md` documentation files.